JnxF/QuadTree/README.md

 ## Installation

-Nagivate to the root folder and install the dependencies with [npm](https://www.npmjs.com/).
+Navigate to the root folder and install the dependencies with [npm](https://www.npmjs.com/).

 ```bash
 npm install